444B/CLI/set-up/Android.md

 You should make a directory called sandbox that you can test and learn in as we dont want to make any unwanted changed to the device

-Termux has alot of power but the one from the Play store is underpowered because of licencing issues or something There is the full version on F-Droid which will provide you will the full power of Termux (and with it, great responsability)
+Termux has alot of power but the one from the Play store is underpowered because of licencing issues or something There is the full version on [F-Droid](https://wiki.termux.com/wiki/Installing_from_F-Droid) which will provide you with the full power of Termux (and with it, great responsability)

+F-droid is an open source app store for android